COLLECTOR OF HEARTS AND RECORDS

 Vinyl is the real deal.
 I’ve always felt like, until you buy the vinyl record, you don’t really own the album.
 And it’s not just me or a little pet thing or some kind of retro romantic thing from the past.
 It is still alive. -– Jack White of the White Stripes

 I feel like the songs that capture me need to be in my hands in order to consummate the love affair.
 In a way, it is almost like a snapshot of who I was at that moment when the music moved me.
 What I was fixated on a few years ago is very different from my current obsessions.
-Every record I own represents me and showcases the many sides of multi-faceted Ramona Ryder over the years.
+Every record I own represents me and showcases the many sides of my multi-faceted life over the years.
 Music has always been a huge part of my life.
-Growing up as an only child, the radio was one of the ways I found to entertain myself as my mother would rather read the Sunday Times (or anything, really) in bed than deal with me.
-I’d make mix tapes and get obsessed with bands, especially on the late-night alternative station.
-When the internet became a thing, I’d research bands like Nirvana obsessively and learn everything I could about them.
+In my younger days, I’d make mix tapes and get obsessed with bands, especially on the late-night alternative station.
+When the internet became a thing, I researched bands like Nirvana obsessively and learned everything I could about them.

-So, if you haven’t already gotten the impression that I am a bit obsessive when I get fixated on things, well, I am a bit obsessive when I get fixated on things.
-I’m an all-or-nothing kind of gal and my record collection shows it.
-When I was a teen I found the punk scene and I was off and running.
-Music basically gave me a reason to wake up in the morning.
+So if you haven’t already gotten the impression that I am a bit obsessive when I get fixated on things, well, I am a bit obsessive when I get fixated on things.
+I am an all-or-nothing kind of gal and my record collection shows it.
+Music basically gave me a reason to wake up in the morning in my youth.
 Attending basement shows led to me getting heavily involved in making punk happen, as I tend to do when I find a passion.
 The first bands I saw became my friends and we’re still in touch to this day.
 As I got older (and more organized) I got heavily involved in punk community.
-I was involved in all aspects from booking shows, being in bands, organizing tours, distributing releases, writing for underground publications, interviews, and hopping in tour vans.
 Yes, I have definitely been that token cute merch girl on tour!

 Your Mistress,